-While working with dropshipping marketplaces offers convenience and access to many different products under one (virtual) roof, the profit margins can end up being slim because there’s always a “middle person” taking some of the profit potentials.
+- Manufacturers and Importers – While working with dropshipping marketplaces offers convenience and access to many different products under one (virtual) roof, the profit margins can end up being slim because there’s always a middle person taking some of the profit potential.
 Arranging for dropshipping directly with manufacturers and importers may allow for greater profits.
 The drawback, however, is that manufacturers may have minimum sales volume thresholds that a new online store may not be able to meet.
 Also, they may not have the technology in place to integrate their systems with e-commerce platforms.

 How reliable and efficient your supplier is in fulfilling your customers’ orders will reflect on your brand, so it pays to be choosy.

 When considering a potential supplier, review the following:

 - Track Record – Do they have experience in the dropshipping industry, and do they have a reputation for providing excellent customer service?
 Ask for referrals so you can ask other business owners about how satisfied they are with the dropshipper.